ehmatthes/django-simple-deploy/docs/unit_tests/understanding_unit_tests.md

 - Run tests that focus on the CLI.
 - Run tests that target multiple platforms.
-- Run tests that focus on different dependency management systems. *(not yet implemented)*
+- Run tests that focus on different dependency management systems.
 - Run tests against nested and unnested versions of the sample project. *(not yet implemented)*
 - Run tests against multiple versions of Django. *(not yet implemented)*
 - Run tests against multiple versions of Python. *(not yet implemented)*

 For every test run listed here, `simple_deploy` needs to be called against a fresh version of the sample project.
 That's a lot of testing!

+!!! note
+    Some of what you see here may be a little out of date, ie exact directory and file listings.
+However, the ideas here are kept fully up to date.
+If you see something in the unit tests that you don't understand, please feel free to open an issue and ask about it.

 ## Organization of the test suite